xlladdins/xll/docs/Excel4MacrosT-Z.md

 **TRACER.NAVIGATE**(direction, arrow\_num, ref\_num)

-Direction    is a logical value which, if TRUE, moves the selection to the arrow endpoint in the precedents direction.
+Direction&nbsp;&nbsp;&nbsp;&nbsp;is a logical value which, if TRUE, moves the selection to the arrow endpoint in the precedents direction.
 If FALSE, moves the selection to the arrow endpoint in the dependents direction.

-Arrow\_num    is a number specifying which reference a tracer arrow will follow.
+Arrow\_num&nbsp;&nbsp;&nbsp;&nbsp;is a number specifying which reference a tracer arrow will follow.
 For example, a 1 indicates that the arrow will follow the first reference in the formula.
 1 is the default.

-Ref\_num    If the arrow is an external reference arrow with multiple links, this argument tells which of the links to follow.
+Ref\_num&nbsp;&nbsp;&nbsp;&nbsp;If the arrow is an external reference arrow with multiple links, this argument tells which of the links to follow.
 Refer to the Links dialog, which is displayed with the Links command from the Edit menu.
 If ref\_num is 1, the link in the first reference in the Links dialog box will be followed.
 The default is 1.

 **Remarks**